Those are critical, but what trips most people up? It’s the mindset stuff.

 Freelancers aren’t stable until they’ve learned how to control their income and bounce back from big blows on their own.

 Dig into business and become a student of your niche so that thinking about where work comes from becomes a reflex.
 Your employer isn’t around to do sales and marketing anymore, so that’s your job now.
 (Side note: LinkedIn is also a great way of tuning into how business flows in your world.)

 I don’t believe in broke freelancing, which is why I’m not a fan of broke niches.

 BlackFreelance is all about balancing income and peace, and that means really pushing your earning.
 Plenty of freelancers make more than salaried people and some earn very well.
-(I personally make more part time than I did working full-time, even after those crazy freelance taxes.)
+That’s because there really is plenty of work out there if you’re willing to ride the right waves.
+(I personally make more part-time than I did working full-time, even after those crazy freelance taxes.)

 That said, earning more doesn’t happen because of passion or hustle.

-It usually comes about after a decision to prioritize income and align with niches (like tech, healthcare, or finance for example) that usually pays more for effort.
+It usually comes about after a decision to prioritize income and align with niches (like tech, healthcare, or finance for example) that usually pay more for your effort.

 On that passion note: I’ve seen plenty who fund their passion work (like journalism or writing books) with the lower-effort, higher-paying freelance careers they’ve built.

 If you follow anybody who glamorizes the struggle a little too much, disconnect from them for a minute.
 Freelancing isn’t fast money, but you do need voices in your ear who believe in earning more and want you to do the same.

 If you’ve got any advice from your own experience that will help other freelancers make their own mindset shifts, drop it in the comments!